Ctrip-DI/Hue-Ctrip-DI/di-data-service/README.md

 # Infrastructure #

-DI data Service leverage Ganglia to get almost of metric from Hdfs, Yarn, HBase, Spark and so on.
-The Service will also get the metric by JMX service or any other API from the cluster.
+DI data Service leverage Ganglia to get all of metric from Hdfs, Yarn, HBase, Spark and so on.
+The Service will also get the metric by JMX server or any other API from the cluster.

 ![Off-CLI Installation](https://github.com/Ctrip-DI/Hue-Ctrip-DI/blob/master/di-data-service/docs/di-data-service.png)